okbrandon/red-tetris/README.md

 - `/` — username onboarding + animated background.
 - `/menu` — choose Solo journey vs Multiplayer.
 - `/join` — enter or create a lobby name (owners pick the mode, others wait).
-- `/history` — last five games pulled from the stats slice/PostgreSQL.
+- `/history` — last five games pulled from the stats slice/MongoDB.
 - `/:room/:player_name` — arena router that decides Solo, Multi, or Spectator view.

-PostgreSQL stores player history in the `statistics` table (see `backend/statistics.js`).
-When running locally without Docker you can point `POSTGRES_URI` at any reachable instance.
+MongoDB stores player history in the `statistics` collection (see `backend/statistics.js`).
+When running locally without Docker you can point `MONGO_URI` at a local or cloud Mongo instance.

 ## Remote Start
 Need to host Red Tetris on a remote VM or via SSH?
 Use the familiar commands with a few tweaks so browsers can reach the dev servers.